Evolution of sexual reproduction: Population expansion cost of sex

 Technically the problem above is not one of sexual reproduction but of having a subset of organisms incapable of bearing offspring.
 Indeed, some multicellular organisms (isogamous) engage in sexual reproduction but all members of the species are capable of bearing offspring.
 The two-fold reproductive disadvantage assumes that males contribute only genes to their offspring and sexual females spend half their reproductive potential on sons.
 Thus, in this formulation, the principal cost of sex is that males and females must successfully copulate, which almost always involves expending energy to come together through time and space.
 Asexual organisms need not expend the energy necessary to find a mate.

+Yasui proposed the "double-income anisogamy" hypothesis as a direct-benefit explanation for how anisogamy may offset the two-fold cost of sex.
+The hypothesis argues that genetic benefits of sex, such as Red Queen dynamics, may be too delayed to prevent the initial spread of thelytokous asexual mutants.
+Instead, it proposes that males defending resources required for offspring development can provide immediate material benefits to females that accept mating, while thelytokous females are excluded from those male-defended resources.
+If females use male-associated resources mainly to increase the survival of existing offspring rather than to produce additional eggs, the number of surviving daughters may be doubled, thereby offsetting the demographic cost of producing males.
+A Kagawa University press release summarized the hypothesis for a general audience.

 Selfish cytoplasmic genes

 Sexual reproduction implies that chromosomes and alleles segregate and recombine in every generation, but not all genes are transmitted together to the offspring.
 There is a chance of spreading mutants that cause unfair transmission at the expense of their non-mutant colleagues.
 These mutations are referred to as "selfish" because they promote their own spread at the cost of alternative alleles or of the host organism; they include nuclear meiotic drivers and selfish cytoplasmic genes.
 Meiotic drivers are genes that distort meiosis to produce gametes containing themselves more than the 50% of the time expected by chance.
 A selfish cytoplasmic gene is a gene located in an organelle, plasmid or intracellular parasite that modifies reproduction to cause its own increase at the expense of the cell or organism that carries it.